 As a school, we will track our service and have a visual record of the many ways in which we are people of service.
 We encourage all families and all students from kindergarten through eighth grade to participate in service opportunities.
 The “Service Record” being sent home may be copied and used as often as necessary.
 Additional copies will also be available at school.

 Service opportunities will be divided into various categories; we urge families to try to take part in activities in all categories, beginning with service to the parish/church.
 As a school that welcomes families of all faiths, students are encouraged to provide service at their home church, no matter the faith denomination.
 Opportunities will be offered during the daily school hours as well as during events in the evening and over weekends.
-For example, any students who helped set up, clean up, or run any part of the PTO Fall Festival, should complete a Service Record form, get it signed, and return it to their homeroom teacher.

 There are no required numbers of service hours to be performed.

 One of our goals is that our students will become people for whom being of service is second nature.
 We ask that parents join us in our efforts to create an atmosphere of service for the sake of serving others in a world where, far too often, service is accompanied by the question, “What’s in it for me?”
 Instead, we need to serve others from the wealth of our experience and because it feels good to help others.

 Students in the eighth grade are able to be a part of safety patrol throughout the school year.
 They assist with traffic at dismissal.